-- 460-6.1 General: Except as noted in the Contract Documents, perform all shop and field welding in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
-Additional or alternate requirements for hollow steel structural sections and non-dynamically loaded members or components are listed below. - 460-6.2 Welding on Non-Dynamically Loaded Elements: Perform welding on miscellaneous components and other statically (non-dynamically, non-cyclically, etc.) loaded structural elements in accordance with the AWS D1.1, Structural Welding Code, or the AASHTO/AWS D1.5, Bridge Welding Code.
-Unless otherwise specified in the Contract Documents or as approved by the Engineer, follow the Bridge Welding Code for weld inspection and welder certifications. - 460-6.3 Electroslag Welding: Use Narrow-Gap Improved Electroslag Welding (NGI-ESW) for joining non-fracture critical members or components up to 3 inches thick.
-These members or components may be subjected to tension, compression or stress reversal.
-Inspect 100% of all NGI-ESW welds subject to tension stresses or reversal of stress by both UT (ultrasonic examination as described in Section 6, Part C of the AASHTO/AWS D1.5, Bridge Welding Code) and RT (radiographic examination as described in Section 6, Part B of the AASHTO/AWS D1.5, Bridge Welding Code). - Perform NGI-ESW welding in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
-Supplemented by the recommendations from the following references: - 1.
-Report No. FHWA-SA-96-053, "Technical Information Guide for Narrow.Gap Improved Electroslag Welding". - 2.
-Report No. FHWA-SA-96-052, "Process Operational Guide for Narrow.Gap Improved Electroslag Welding". - 460-6.4 Welding of Hollow Structural Steel Sections (Pipes and Tubes): Except as noted in the Contract Documents, perform all shop and field welding of Hollow Structural Shapes in accordance with the AWS D1.1, Structural Welding Code as amended herein. - 460-6.4.1 Highway Signs, Luminaires and Traffic Signals: For structural steel sign structures, lighting poles, and traffic signal poles, comply with the additional requirements of AASHTO Standard Specification for Structural Supports for Highway Signs, Luminaires and Traffic Signals, Section 5.15, Welded Connections. - 460-6.4.2 Bridge Structures: For tubular bridge structures including pedestrian bridges, comply with the requirements of the AWS D1.1 Structural Welding Code as amended by the following: - 1.
-Qualify all welding processes in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.
-Comply with all qualification criteria including production thickness and position limitations.
-Use ASTM A709 Grade 50 for this test. - 2.
-UT NDE technicians performing inspection of TKY welds are to be qualified to the requirements and recommendations for operator qualification specified in API Recommended Practice 2X, Third Edition, 1996, including a practical test with mockup tubular welds containing built-in flaws,
+- 460-6.1 General: Perform all shop and field welding in accordance with the applicable AWS Welding Code.
+This requirement includes the use of qualified welders, qualified weld procedures, and qualified inspection personnel. - 460-6.2 Welding on Non-Dynamically Loaded Elements: Perform welding on miscellaneous components and other statically (non-dynamically, non-cyclically, etc.) loaded structural elements in accordance with the AWS D1.1, Structural Welding Code, or the AASHTO/AWS D1.5, Bridge Welding Code.

+460-6.3 Electroslag Welding: Perform NGI-ESW welding in accordance with the AASHTO/AWS D1.5, Bridge Welding Code.

-3. Perform nondestructive testing of all tubular complete joint penetration groove welds in main members using Ultrasonic Testing in accordance with the AWS D1.1, Structural Welding Code.
+460-6.4 Welding of Hollow Structural Steel Sections (Pipes and Tubes): Except as noted in the Contract Documents, perform all shop and field welding of Hollow Structural Shapes in accordance with the AWS D1.1, Structural Welding Code as amended herein.

-Perform ultrasonic testing at the following frequency:
+460-6.4.1 Highway Sign Structures, Luminaires and Traffic Signals: For structural steel sign structures, lighting poles, and traffic signal poles, comply with AWS D1.1 Structural Welding Code. as well as the additional requirements of AASHTO Standard Specification for Structural Supports for Highway Signs, Luminaires and Traffic Signals, Section 5.15, Welded Connections.

+460-6.4.2 Tubular Bridge or Sign Structures: Comply with the requirements of the AWS D1.1 Structural Welding Code as amended by the following:

+Unless otherwise shown in the Plans, perform ultrasonic testing (UT) or radiographic testing (RT) on full penetration groove welds at the following frequency (use the AWS D1.1 Tubular Connections Class R Criteria for UT and Cyclically Loaded Criteria for RT.

-1. One hundred percent of each joint subject to tension or reversal of stress.
+One hundred percent of each joint subject to tension or reversal of

-2. Twenty-five percent of each joint subject to compression or shear.

-If unacceptable discontinuities are found in the joint, the remainder of the joint shall be tested.
+Twenty-five percent of each joint subject to only compression or shear.
+If discontinuities are found in the joint, the remainder of the joint shall be tested.